MounarkPatel/WorldMapGDP/README.md

 # WorldMapGDP
-Two-part project that uses the same GDP data found in GDP_XY_plots to create plots on the world map.
-This project investigates two ways to clean and unify multiple sets of data.
-The first way is done with filtering data through country names (WorldPlot1.py) and the second way through country codes (WorldPlot2.py).
-Doing the scripting with country codes improves the quality of the wolrd map becuase it creates better mapping from pygal country codes to World Bank country names.
-This comes at the price of having less efficent code and code that is harder to follow.
+Project that uses the same GDP data found in GDP_XY_plots to create plots on the world map.
+Investigates one way to clean and unify multiple sets of data.
+It is done with filtering data through country names (WorldPlot1.py).
+Doing the scripting with country names can be faulty due to the same countires being spelled differently.
 # Installing Python 3
 Install python 3.
 Preffered Method: